koshikishi/eslint-config/README.md

 2. Install `eslint` and this config in your project following the [Installation](#installation) section.
 3. Add an ESLint configuration file (`eslint.config.js`) and extend it with this shareable config following the [Usage](#usage) section.

-**Note:** since support for the flat config system in VS Code ESLint extension is still experimental, you may need to enable it using the `eslint.experimental.useFlatConfig` setting.

 ## Useful links

 - [Changelog](CHANGELOG.md)